CoderichLLC/nodejs-graphql-shape/README.md

 ### API
-By default, the framework provides a set of functions to perform common data transformations.
+By default, the framework provides a set of common data transformation functions.
 Each function falls into 1 of the following categories (in order of preference):

 ##### Lib
 These functions are the first used when attempting to match a given *key*: